Pistachio Muffins

 Flour, caster sugar, butter, baking powder, powdered sugar, pistachio nuts, ground almonds, orange, eggs, milk and vanilla extract.

-You’ll love this muffin recipe.
-Because it’s an easy muffin recipe to make that you’ll come across.
+You’ll love this muffin recipe because it’s an easy muffin recipe to make that you’ll come across.

 But, if you’re in a hurry and don’t want to dirty too many mixing bowls (this is me all the time), you can make this pistachio muffin batter by dumping all the ingredients in one mixing bowl and blending them all.

-Once you scoop the batter into a muffin tin, bake the muffins for about 20 minutes in preheated oven at 170°C/ 338°F fan oven, 180°C/ 350°F, or gas mark 4.
+Once you scoop the batter into a muffin tin, bake the muffins for about 20 minutes in a preheated oven at 170°C/ 338°F fan oven, 180°C/ 350°F, or gas mark 4.

 You can check the center of the muffins using a skewer.
 If it comes out clean, your muffins are ready.
 Or, you can touch the muffins to check.
 It should spring back to the touch when they are ready.